Students and Elder-In-Residence Margaret Lavallee study together in a library.

 Deadline

-The nomination deadline will be announced with the opening of the next awards cycle.
+The nomination deadline will be announced when the next awards cycle opens.

 Drs.
 Carla and Newman Stephens Scholarship for Indigenous Health Professionals